 We do not often like to boast, but when it comes to guardianships in Florida, we at Doane & Doane have a good reason to pat ourselves on the back a little.
-That is because firm attorney and partner, Rebecca Doane, founded the Guardianship Education Committee of Palm Beach County back in 1989.
-For the next 24 years, until 2013, she served as the Committee’s Chairperson, and was a mentor in the development of a tutorial course for potential guardians.
+That is because the firm attorney and partner, Rebecca Doane, founded the Guardianship Education Committee of Palm Beach County back in 1989.
+For the next 24 years, until 2013, she served as the Committee’s Chairperson and was a mentor in the development of a tutorial course for potential guardians.

 The tutorial course was so successful that her guardianship education course is now required by the court system of Palm Beach County for any potential guardian.
 Further, it serves as the prototype for such courses in other counties in Florida.

 Accordingly, this blog is devoted to discussing all of the basics of guardianships in Florida.
 Think of this blog as the “all you wanted to know about Florida guardianships but were afraid to ask.”

 Also, with our wealth of experience and stature in the Florida legal guardianship community, we at Doane & Doane are well-placed to help you with any guardianship issue you may have.
 Whether it is getting advice on how to currently serve as a guardian, or figuring out what language to use to create a guardianship in a last will and testament, or trust document, Doane & Doane can help guide you.
 Call us today for more information at 561-656-0200.

 A guardianship is a legal process in the circuit courts of Florida, whereby a court appoints (or some other legal document appoints) a guardian to exercise an incapacitated person’s legal rights.
 Chapter 744 of the Florida Statutes controls all of the rules and regulations involved in guardianships in Florida courts.